Why do your clients buy services you offer from other firms?

 - Your brand architecture should exist to help the marketplace understand the many elements of your offer and not reflect your internal structure.

-- Brand architecture will influence and inform all of your brand activities –- from people to process, products, services and environments.
+- The brand architecture will influence and inform all of your brand activities –- from people to process, products, services, and environments.